SimCity wasn’t meant to be taken seriously.

 A few months after we spoke in 2016, John Hiles died suddenly from an aggressive brain cancer.
 “He was a polymath, an autodidact, and perhaps the gentlest person any of us have ever known,” his obituary reads.
 “We owe him so much.”66

 John Hiles’s work was hidden from public view for his entire life.
 Despite leading a division at a now-acclaimed game studio, despite being interviewed by the New York Times – despite one of his games being played in the White House – Maxis Business Simulations and Thinking Tools were always a trivia fact, something mentioned in passing as a novelty in an article about SimCity.
 Whenever I spoke with an employee from Maxis or Thinking Tools, they were shocked to hear that Hiles had passed away, having now been out of touch with him for years as their time working together seemed to slip further into the past.

 But like his one-time boss Will Wright, Hiles had big ideas in mind.
-As far back as the mid-80s, he had a vision for what computers could do, how they could inform us about the world we live in.
+He wanted to explore what computers could do, how they could inform us about the world we live in.
 He saw a connection between the advanced simulation modeling work happening in Silicon Valley and the fun, playful software coming out of the video game industry, and in the face of the resistance his company faced in public and private, he wanted to bring those worlds together.
 Thirty years later, as “serious games” and STEM learning have become buzzwords in games academia, the rest of the world seems to have caught up.